njlr/rs-core-lib/prion/core.md

 Only one target can be specified per invocation; if the same libraries are needed on multiple targets, but not on all targets, you will need a separate `PRI_LDLIB()` line for each target.

+`PRI_LDLIB()` lines are picked up at the `"make dep"` stage; if you change a link library, the change will not be detected until dependencies are rebuilt.

 * `#define` **`PRI_OVERLOAD`**`(f) [] (auto&&... args) { return f(std::forward<decltype(args)>(args)...); }`